angular/angular/aio/content/guide/bootstrapping.md

 ## More about Angular Modules

-For more on NgModules you're likely to see frequently in apps, see [Frequently Used Modules](guide/frequent-ngmodules).
+For more on NgModules you're likely to see frequently in applications, see [Frequently Used Modules](guide/frequent-ngmodules).